crnguyen/Recipe-Rec/README.md

 * Fixe comments section

 Final test: My biggest issue was when I reached MVP (a project that checks all the requirements), but my API decided to stop working because I reached the limit.
 I tried to sign up for a new account, log into an existing account, and reset my password but nothing worked.
 The Spoonacular site appeared to be down.
 At this point I couldn't search for recipes and couldn't edit the CSS on the recipes page, so I spent the remaining time completeing the readme, any CSS that I could fix, and cleaning up my code.

+## Conclusion
+I had alot of fun with this (especially the CSS!) and felt that it strengthened by understanding of sequelize databases and relationships between models.
+This is definitely an app that I will be using in order to find recipes that I want to make.
+Although there are features that I hope to add in the future, I'm happy with the final product.
+Also shoutout to the TA's that walked me through certain concepts during the start of my project!
+I was able to take what I learned to build other features.